maxheld83/ghpages/README.md

-If your repo does not have a project pages site yet, for this to work you will need to push to pages from an account that has admin privilages on the repo, the eaisest way to do this is to clone the repo using the account:
+If your repo does not have a project pages site yet, for this to work you will need to push to pages from an account that has admin privileges on the repo, the easiest way to do this is to clone the repo using the account:

 ```bash